prismjs

 const line4 = 'This is line 4'

-Whether enable code line highlighting.
-You can highlight specified lines of your code blocks by adding line ranges mark in your fenced code blocks:
+Whether to enable code line highlighting.
+You can highlight specified lines of your code blocks by adding line range markers in your fenced code blocks:

 import { defaultTheme } from '@vuepress/theme-default'